6 Creative Stages of Branding Design – A Step-by-Step Guide

 3 – Design All Brand Visuals

-Although your brand's logo will probably become the most recognisable element of your visual identity, it is not the only one which should be well-developed.
+Although your brand’s logo will probably become the most recognisable element of your visual identity, it is not the only one that should be well-developed.

 For instance, typography is almost as important.

-Plenty of companies go through the trouble of designing their own unique fonts which are complementary with their logo, as well as other visual elements of their brand.
+Plenty of companies go through the stages of branding when designing their own unique fonts which are complementary with their logo, as well as other visual elements of their brand.

 For some brands, such as Coca Cola, their typography has become synonymous with their logo.